hyperledger-archives/composer/contrib-notes/getting-started.md

 - Click on the `Fork` button to fork this repository to your user space.
 - Navigate to your home page on GitHub, you'll be able to see your fork of the repository.

-## Choosing a location for your clone
+## Choosing a Location For Your Clone

 If this is your first Git project then you might like to spend a few moments creating a specific directory for all your local git repositories, e.g. ``~/github/`` on unix file systems, which will put the project under your home directory, which is good default location.
 Windows note: this will all be done in the git bash shell that was installed for you.

 ```bash
 mkdir -p ~/github